baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 # 1954 – 1968

-The Baltimore jail expanded substantially during this period.
+The Baltimore Jail expanded substantially during this period.
 In 1952, Baltimore voters approved a $6 million loan to build a new facility but, after concern over the proposed location near City Hospital (now Johns Hopkins Bayview Medical Center), the city opted to renovate the existing building.
-Work began on the planned $2 million project in 1962 requiring, according to the _Baltimore Sun_ the “destruction of the interior of the building and the refacing of the exterior" to build a “gym, offices, and other improvements to accommodate an inmate population of 1,500.”
+Work began on the planned $2 million project in 1962 requiring, according to the _Baltimore Sun_ the "destruction of the interior of the building and the refacing of the exterior" to build a "gym, offices, and other improvements to accommodate an inmate population of 1,500."
 The new expansion ultimately cost $3.8 million.
 Mayor Theodore R. McKeldin spoke at the dedication ceremony in 1967, noting:

-> ”building a new structure is not enough.
+> "building a new structure is not enough.
 We need substantiative rehabilitation programs for these men. ...
 They are an essential part of any crime-fighting program."

 ## June 22, 1964: Louis C. Petty dies after beating by police officers Glen Russell and Joseph Mulling